How to paint a ceiling

 - When finished, remove any masking tape and dust sheets then return the room to its prior condition.

-Paint rollers are very popular, especially when painting large expanses of space like walls or ceilings.
+Paint rollers are very popular, especially when painting large areas of space like walls or ceilings.
 They are much quicker to use than brushes, covering the area in a fraction of the time.
 Plus, when used properly can create a smooth, even finish.

 Wondering how to paint a ceiling with a roller?
 Follow the step-by-step instructions in our ‘how to paint a ceiling’ section but consider the following:

-- It is essential that you use a clean paint tray without any remnants of previous projects!
+- It is essential that you use a clean paint tray without any remnants of previous projects.
 Old paint can often make fresh paint lumpy, ruining your finish.